Bugatsec/Prompt-Engineering-Holy-Grail/index.md

 ---

 # Prompt Engineering Holy Grail
-> Originally created by Zac Frulloni.
->
-> This repository is preserved and maintained by Ranveer Kohli (Bugatsec) to keep this resource accessible and updated.

 Welcome to the Prompt Engineering Hub.
 This repository is a curated resource for learning and advancing prompt engineering techniques.
 It contains guides, tools, courses, communities, and references for anyone interested in prompt engineering and large language models.